 The notification is pursuant to Arizona Revised Statutes §13-3825.
 Notification must be made when certain sex offenders are released from the Arizona State Prison, accepted under an interstate compact agreement or released from a county jail back into the community, according to a release.

 It is the responsibility of the chief law enforcement officer having jurisdiction where the offender intends to reside to inform the community.

-John Edward Durham Jr., 48, is living in the 300 block of South Main Drive in Apache Junction.
+Gary James Hancock, 60, is living in the 300 block of North Meridian Road in Apache Junction.

-He is described as 5 feet 10 inches tall, 180 pounds and has brown hair and hazel eyes.
+He is described as 5 feet 8 inches tall, 135 pounds and has brown hair and blue eyes.

-He is considered by the Apache Junction Police Department to be a level 3 risk to the community.
+He is considered by the Apache Junction Police Department to be a level II risk to the community.

 Flyers are being distributed to immediate neighbors, community schools, day care centers and local media.